zio/zio-quill/README.md

 > ### **Note:** [Scastie](https://scastie.scala-lang.org/) is a great tool to try out Quill without having to prepare a local environment.
 It works with [mirror contexts](#mirror-context), see [this](https://scastie.scala-lang.org/QwOewNEiR3mFlKIM7v900A) snippet as an example.

-The context instance provides all types and methods to deal quotations:
+The context instance provides all the types, methods, and encoders/decoders needed for quotations:

 ```scala
 import ctx._